Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 • Vomiting, drooling, collapse, profound lethargy, weakness

-• Hard/swollen belly, severe tenderness
+• Hard or swollen belly, severe tenderness

 • Pale gums, rapid breathing, or signs of shock